natalie-poulson/wdi-fundamentals-memorygame/README.md

 # WDI Fundamentals Memory Game

-A memory game designed and written by General Assembly for their Web Development Immersive.
+A memory game designed and written by General Assembly SF for their Web Development Immersive.
 This iteration was coded by Natalie Poulson.